herrera-ignacio/tcp-ip/protocols/icmp/README.md

 # ICMP: Internet Control Message Protocol

 We know IP is a connectionless or _unreliable_ method of packet delivery. __IP has a built-in error reporting protocol__, the _Internet Control Message Protocol_ (ICMP).
-Note that ICMP does not deal with "error messages" but "control messages".
+Note that ICMP does not deal with error messages but 'control messages'.

 ## ICMP and Ping